sivasakthignanasekar-wq/LibraryManagementSystem/README.md

 =>Deployed and tested on Apache Tomcat

 Technologies Used:
-Java
+Java,
-Oracle XE
+Oracle XE,
-JDBC
+JDBC,
-Apache Tomcat
+Apache Tomcat,
-HTML
+HTML.